-Constitution: This is a measure of your general wellbeing.
-You may consider it your "life being.
+Constitution: This is a measure of your general well-

+being.
 You may consider it your "life force".
 It has a direct bearing on how much punishment you can take.
 Need we mention what happens if it falls to zero?
 (Curtains!)

-Dexterity: This is a measure of your agility.
+Dexterity: This is a measure of your agility,